Besan Paratha, Zero Oil Besan Paratha

 - Lift the paratha with a pair of flat tongs and roast over an open flame till brown spots appear on both the sides.

-- Repeat with the remaining portions to make 4 more parathas.
+- Repeat steps 3 to 8 to make 4 more parathas.

 - Serve immediately.